The phrase long in the tooth means that someone or something is old.

 Now, let’s talk about when this expression shows up in print.
 There’s a small snippet in an article printed in the Huron Daily Huronite newspaper from the year 1889 that uses this expression.
 It is used in reference to a horse.
 To give context for the following quote, someone was in the market to buy a horse, and while analyzing a possible candidate, he had doubts about the horse’s age, so he said:

 “‘Open his mouth.
 What did you say his age was?
 I think he’s a little long in the tooth.
 Seven years did you say he was?
 I should call him 10 or 11 years old.'”

 Today, this phrase is used to describe the age of people or things, not just horses.

 - The average lifespan for a domesticated cat is around 15 years.
-My cat has surpassed this number.
-Even though he’s up there in years, he’s still going strong.
+My cat has lived longer than that, so he’s along in years, but he’s still going strong.